SummaryRead the full fact sheet

 - Don't exercise for the rest of the day after a severe hypoglycaemic episode.

-- Try and work out why you became hypoglycaemic.
+- Try and work out why you had the low blood glucose.

 - Did you do more exercise or more intense exercise than usual?